mjsflames/c01w24-project-RxValidators/deliverable4/Stand-up Meetings.md

 Michelle:
 - Continued working on Frontend for Logging a Prescription Form in prescriber
 - Added a calendar so that the dates inputted for both patient and prescriber are consistent and would not vary
 - Tomorrow: complete all login/signup pages for the frontend

 Danny:
 - Worked on creating pages for patients and prescribers to see their prescriptions
 - Worked on creating responsive pages on click
+- Tomorrow: Integrating endpoints

 Joe:
 - Created database function to list all MongoDB users